 BOAT KICKOFF FORMATION

 Khemris struggle against well-coached Elven teams.
 Against them, it may be advisable to securely lock the wings and instead offer the center using a Ziggurat kickoff formation.
 Their low strength preventing them from challenging the Tomb Guardians on the wings will encourage them to attack the center.
 Your wings can then sandwich the center where your strength advantage will complicate their deal and where well-placed tackle zones will multiply their dodge rolls – and the possibilities of failure.
-In the event that little wily ones then successfully dodge to the wings, your centered players are in an excellent position to pursue them.
-In doing so, wisely preserve your best Sweeper’s mobility to discourage breakaways on the opposite wing.
+In the event that little wily ones then successfully dodge to the wings, your centered players are then in an excellent position to pursue them.
+While doing so, wisely preserve your best Sweeper’s mobility to discourage breakaways on the opposite wing.

 ZIGGURAT KICKOFF FORMATION